epi2me-labs/wf-somatic-variation/README.md

 ## FAQ's

 + *Does the workflow calls 5hmC, on top of 5mC?* - Yes, the workflow does call 5hmC, but only if you performed the basecalling with the appropriate module; for more details, check out the [dorado github page](https://github.com/nanoporetech/dorado#dna-models).

-+ *Can I run the workflow in tumor-only mode?* - Yes, but currently this mode is only available for `--mod` and `--snv`.